 Doctor Mayes said that the new law would basically privatize high-cost medical care throughout the country.
-Mayes said that the new law would force many clinics to privatize high-cost and crucial health care services.
+The White Sands says that the new law would force many clinics to privatize high-cost and crucial health care services.

 “We are all for supporting universal safety, and equitable care, but we are worried that this will leave the door wide open for privatization, so that these services are done by private businesses,” he said.

 He explains that the problem is that this makes it able to tax or put a price on good health.
 “It won’t be universal, if the security isn’t universal and the coverage for some things isn’t there.
 Even when it is there, it isn’t always 100% there.
 This system only covers certain illnesses, only some risk, and on this basis injustices can be committed,” said the doctor.

 He says that this will be a loss for the people affected, because many sick people will have to spend a lot of money to get better.
 There are many rehabilitation services who are trying to keep their inpatient treatment Legacy as safe as possible.
 This enables the patients to lead a happy life with their privacy hidden.